Once upon a time, there was a magic portal to an extraordinary realm

 Rt.
 18 bustled with tourists.

-Property owners like Joe King wanted to accommodate them with entertainment and hospitality.
+Property owners like Joe King planned to offer those tourists a unique hospitality.

 Joe had bigger ideas than his neighbors.